wisuja/wisuja/README.md

 **👨 About Me:**

-- 👨🏻‍💻 I’m a web developer specialized in building web applications using Javascript and PHP.
+- 👨🏻‍💻 I’m a web developer specialized in building web applications using Javascript and PHP Frameworks.
-- 🏫 I'm currently studying Information Systems at Universitas Internasional Batam (2018-2022)
+- 👨‍🎓 I'm an Information Systems Graduate with an Outstanding Student Awardee
 - 📝 I also like to write articles for my blog on [Medium](https://wisuja.medium.com)

 **👨🏻‍💻 Tech Stacks:**